 For each unit of study, NESA requires a minimum course time of 60 hours.
 Therefore, a 2 unit course will run for 120 hours.
 Homework, assignments and other course-related activities are in addition to this.
 For the HSC, each unit of study is also worth 50 marks.
 Most courses are of 2 units in value and therefore have a value of 100 marks.
-NESA-developed courses (described above) are all of 1 or 2 units in value.
+The courses offered at NAC are all of 1 or 2 units in value.
 Extension courses are discrete courses designed to extend upon knowledge and skills in the related 2 unit course.